EricPascolo/CHECK/README.md

     check --check linpack@x86 --loglevel INFO --logfile $HOME/log.check

-The flags **--master** and **--hostline** is used when you use a scheduler to submit CHECKTEST on cluster node.
-Trhough *master* flag you enable scheduler mode and with *hostlist* (to syntax see section below) you specifies the cluster nodes where CHECK launch the bechmark:
+The flags **--master** and **--hostlist** is used when you want to launch tests via scheduler on HPC cluster node.
+Trhough *master* flag you enable scheduler mode and with *hostlist* (to syntax see section below, abbr *-hpc*) you specifie the cluster nodes where **CHECK** launch the tests:

     check --check linpack@x86,linpack@knl --master --hostlist x86:node1,node2/knl:node3,node4/

-The configuration flag take a configuration file as input, in file you can specify all CHECK parameter to overwrite conf file loaded to etc moreover you can add CL paramenter in this file with correct tname and format:
+The configuration flag takes a configuration file as input, in file you can specify all **CHECK** parameter and they will be overwrited conf file loaded to etc moreover you can add CL paramenter in this file with correct tname and format:

     check --configuration myconffile.json